 Location & Reach

-Evidence-based home visiting programs operate in all 50 states, the District of Columbia, and 5 U.S. territories.
-Home visiting is also provided to American Indian and Alaska Native families both on and off reservations, including families in 22 tribal communities that have received funding from the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.
+Evidence-based home visiting programs operate in all 50 states, 5 U.S. territories, and the District of Columbia.
+Home visiting is also provided to American Indian and Alaska Native families both on and off reservations, including families in 22 Indigenous communities that have received funding from the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.

 Where Are Home Visiting Programs Located?

-In 2020, more than 3,100 local agencies (Source: Local agencies are usually housed in a central location and serve families in nearby communities.
+In 2022, almost 3,200 local agencies (Source: Local agencies are usually housed in a central location and serve families in nearby communities.
 They may also employ staff who provide administrative, data entry, or data management support.
-Local agencies are operated by state and local government offices, such as departments of health, human services, or education, as well as schools and school districts, hospitals and health clinics, tribal organizations, nonprofit organizations, and faith-based organizations. )Go to footnote #>1 delivered evidence-based home visiting.
+Local agencies are operated by state and local government offices, such as departments of health, human services, or education, as well as schools and school districts, hospitals and health clinics, Indigenous organizations, nonprofit organizations, and faith-based organizations. )Go to footnote #>1 delivered evidence-based home visiting.
 The map below highlights the presence of evidence-based home visiting programs by county.

-Approximately 53 percent of all U.S. counties have at least 1 local home visiting agency offering evidence-based home visiting.
-(Source: Estimates are based on data collected from 15 evidence-based model developers on the locations of their local agencies.
-The 15 models that provided location data are Attachment and Biobehavioral Catch-Up (ABC), Child First, Family Check-Up, Family Connects, Family Spirit, Health Access Nurturing Development Services (HANDS), Healthy Families America (HFA), Home Instruction for Parents of Preschool Youngsters (HIPPY), Maternal Early Childhood Sustained Home-Visiting (MECSH), Maternal Infant Health Program (MIHP), Minding the Baby, Nurse-Family Partnership (NFP), Parents as Teachers (PAT), Play and Learning Strategies (PALS), and SafeCare Augmented.
-Early Head Start Home-Based Option (EHS) data were not available for 2020.
-Local agency information from 2019 was adjusted and used as a proxy for 2020 data.
-See [methodology](https://nhvrc.org/yearbook/2021-yearbook/methodology/) for details.)Go to footnote #>2 Twenty states have evidence-based home visiting agencies in 75 percent or more of their counties.
+Approximately 50 percent of all U.S. counties have at least 1 local home visiting agency offering evidence-based home visiting.
+(Source: Estimates are based on data collected from the Administration for Children and Families on behalf of Tribal MIECHV grantees and 14 evidence-based model developers on the locations of their local agencies.
+The 14 models that provided location data are Child First, Early Head Start Home-Based Option (EHS), Family Connects, Family Spirit, Health Access Nurturing Development Services (HANDS), Healthy Families America (HFA), Home Instruction for Parents of Preschool Youngsters (HIPPY), Maternal Early Childhood Sustained Home-Visiting (MECSH), Maternal Infant Health Outreach Worker Program (MIHOW), Maternal Infant Health Program (MIHP), Nurse-Family Partnership (NFP), Parents as Teachers (PAT), Play and Learning Strategies (PALS) Infant, and SafeCare Augmented.
+See [methodology](https://nhvrc.org/yearbook/2023-yearbook/methodology/) for details.)Go to footnote #>2 Nineteen states have evidence-based home visiting agencies in 75 percent or more of their counties.
 Others concentrate funds in fewer communities identified in state needs assessments or lack funds to support agencies throughout the state.
 Seven states have home visiting agencies in fewer than 25 percent of their counties.

 Which States Have the Greatest Reach in Serving Families?